Langton49/codepath_web_3/README.md

 Submitted by: **Munashe Mukweya**

-This web app: **Guess That Country is a flashcard web application that features 60 countries from around the world that may not be too familiar with most people.**
+This web app: **Guess That Country is a flashcard web application that features 60 countries from around the world that may not be too familiar with most people.
+How many do you think you can name?**

 Time spent: **5** hours spent in total